Please note that Tapas no longer supports Internet Explorer.

 The mercenary nodded and slipped out silently.

-The sharp scent of antiseptic filled the air as Lord Tharald was wheeled into his chamber, pale and unconscious after the operation.
-His breathing was shallow, his bandaged chest rising and falling in strained rhythm.
+The sharp scent of medicinal herbs filled the air as Lord Tharald lay in his own chamber, having been brought back from the village healer under heavy guard.
+His breathing was shallow, his bandaged chest rising and falling in a strained rhythm.
 Outside, the sun was dipping behind the horizon, throwing the room into a soft orange glow that did nothing to warm the tense atmosphere inside.

 Serelith had just finished her Etiquette class when she heard the news.
 Her heart skipped a beat, and without a second thought, she gathered her skirts and ran through the marble corridors.
 Her shoes echoed against the floor as she reached her grandfather’s room.